hashicorp/design-system/website/docs/components/dropdown/partials/guidelines/guidelines.md

 The default List has a min-width of 200px and a max-width of 400px.

-This means if there’s a list item with a lot of text (ie. Description), the list will automatically expand up to 400px to accommodate the content of the widest list item.
+This means if there’s a list item with a lot of text (i.e., Description), the list will automatically expand up to 400px to accommodate the content of the widest list item.

 <Hds::Dropdown::Toggle::Icon @text="Manage" @isOpen={{true}} @imageSrc="/assets/images/avatar.png" style="margin-bottom: 4px;" />
 <Doc::ListContainer class="hds-dropdown-list">